9QIX/3-tier-network-architecture/README.md

 8. Mount the remote NFS directories at boot.

-## Documentation
+## Documentation 📖

 This documentation provides a step-by-step guide to setting up a multi-tiered application environment using nginx, Apache2, MariaDB, and NFS file sharing.
-It includes instructions for configuring the presentation tier, application tier, data tier, and network file sharing, as well as importing databases and connecting the tiers.
-Follow the instructions in each section to successfully set up your environment.
+Follow the instructions in each section to successfully set up your environment. 🚀🌐🛡️🔗📥📂